Article ID: 2404385 - View products that this article applies to.

 (http://technet.microsoft.com/en-us/library/jj151771.aspx#BKMK_SynchronizeDirectories)to occur, and then try to set up the user's email account in Outlook.

 If you're not using a custom domainIf you’re not using a custom domain together with Office 365, you can use the Add New Account Wizard in Outlook to set up your Outlook profile by using the default "onmicrosoft.com"-based email address that’s associated with users’ Exchange Online mailboxes when you signed up for Office 365.
 When you use the Add New Account Wizard to set up a new mail profile, you specify your default Office 365 email address in the form of <user>@<domain>.onmicrosoft.com (for example, firstname.lastname@example.org) and your Office 365 password.

 This method is supported and works for customers who may not plan to have their own vanity or custom domain.
 This method also supports Autodiscover.
 If your mailbox server location changes, Outlook will be updated accordingly with the new location of your mailbox server.

 Microsoft doesn't support manually setting up a profile in Outlook for connectivity to mailboxes in Exchange Online in Office 365.
-However, we can help you to complete other tasks, such as setting up DNS and Autodiscover records (as discussed in Method 2 of this article), which lets you set up your account through the supported methods.
+However, we can help you complete other tasks, such as setting up DNS and Autodiscover records (as discussed in Method 2).
+This lets you set up your account through the supported methods.